-What are good job interview questions to ask?
+So, what are the best questions to ask in an interview?
 Based on my interviews with dozens of recruiters, human resource professionals, and job coaches, here are nine of the most memorable questions to ask in an interview.

 Good interview questions to ask about the company

 - What exactly does this company value the most, and how do you think my work for you will further these values?

 - Can you give me some examples of the most and least desirable aspects of the company’s culture?

 - How does this company define and measure success?

 Good interview questions to ask about the job